 Pooler specification allows you to take advantage of PgBouncer's

-RESUME commands, using only declarative configuration - via the
+RESUME commands, using only declarative configuration.
+You can ado this

 false.
 When set to

-- closes all active connections towards the PostgreSQL server, after waiting for the queries to complete
+- Closes all active connections toward the PostgreSQL server, after waiting for the queries to complete

-RESUME command in PgBouncer, re-opening the taps towards the PostgreSQL
+RESUME command in PgBouncer, reopening the taps toward the PostgreSQL

 service defined in the

 In future versions, the switchover operation will be fully integrated

 with the PgBouncer pooler and take advantage of the

 features to reduce the perceived downtime by client applications.